 Of course, this isn’t an extensive list, we’d be here all day if that were the case, and nobody wants that.

 If you’re interested in building your own home with a VA Construction Loan, you can read more about the process in this awesome article we put together for you, explaining all the details.

 How to Start your VA Land Loan Application

 Once you’re past all the rumors and you’re ready to purchase land to build your new home on, you’ll need to know and understand the VA application process when it comes to buying a piece of land.
 It’s actually straightforward, and it’s similar to the VA Home Loan process as if you were purchasing a pre-constructed home on a piece of land.
 Where it might get tricky will depend on what you’ll be doing with the land.

 If you’re planning to build your own home, you’ll need to find a VA approved builder—not hard, they just need to apply for approval if they aren’t on the VA’s list yet—have blueprints drawn up, have a list of how long each step will take, the cost of each step, the cost of labor, and the cost of the materials being used—provided by your builder.

 But, let’s say you want that farmhouse and plenty of acres to go with it.
 You basically want the Little House on the Prairie lifestyle—props to you—then your process might be a little different if you intend to use the property as farmland.
 If this is the case, yes, as stated before, you need to dwell on the property.
-If, you plan on using the farm as your primary means of income, however, you have to prove to the VA that you are capable and have the skillset to run your own farm.
-If you do not want to list your future farm as primary income, then you don’t have to worry about this step and you can simply purchase the property—and home—as a regular VA Home Loan, so long as you meet all the other qualifying factors.
+If you plan to use the farm as your primary means of income, you have to prove to the VA that you can have the skillset to run your own farm.
+If you do not want to list your future farm as a primary income, then you don’t have to worry about this step, and you can simply purchase the property—and home—as a regular VA Home Loan, so long as you meet all the other qualifying factors.